gabesargeant/blog/gabrielsargeant/content/posts/sewing-01/index.md

 # My first attempt.

-I'm pleased as punch that not only did I achieved what I attempted, but also it's a functional skirt, and everything sort of worked out.
+I'm pleased as punch!.
+Not only did I achieved what I attempted, but  it's also a functional skirt, and everything sort of worked out.

 {{< img src="skirt_1.jpg" alt="My wife wearing the skirt I sewed">}}

 # I don't think we pay nearly enough for our clothing.
-All up it too me about ~1.5 days of efforts to go from a pattern, to a toile, and then to an actual skirt.
+All up it too me about ~1.5 days of effort to go from a pattern, to a toile, and then to an actual skirt.
 Tack on another 2 hours for buttons and button holes as well.
 And add on a really stressful hour doing the hem.
 It took at a lot of work.
 And at my current work rates, this was a pretty costly activity.

 {{< note txt="A toile is fancy word for a reusable, tougher than paper, sized pattern that I can use to make more skirts with." pos="right">}}

 Anyway, the broad point I want to convey is that was it was a tone of effort.
 Yes, over time I would get quicker, but it's still a lot of work.
 So my price for this skirt is $500 AUD.

 More broadly, I can buy cheap a dress shirt for $20 dollars.
 Someone is being done over on the effort there.
-I don't think the person getting $20 for even a bad dress shirt is getting adequately paid for their effort sadly.
+I don't think the person getting $20 for even a bad dress shirt is getting adequately paid for their effort.

 # Pipelines make things quick.